 Also, this Wednesday I’m heading to my very first bloggers’ conference in Austin Texas!!!
 I’m hoping to learn more strategies and gather more ideas to keep this blog the best it can be for YOU!

 Just between you-me-and-the-lamp-post, I’m VERY excited but also very nervous!
 Although most people describe me as an extrovert, I’m not comfortable in large groups.
-Depending on the atmosphere and surrounding, they can cause me some anxiety and totally deplete my energy.
+Depending on the atmosphere and surroundings, they can cause me some anxiety and totally deplete my energy.

 Having said that, I’m excited to step out of my comfort zone and have the opportunity to learn and grow.
 And as a bonus, Texas has always been on my list of places to visit.
 I’m there for business and not to site-see, but hopefully, I can find a little time to see parts of this eclectic city.
 I’ve heard great things!
 So if you’ve been to Austin and have some traveling tips, I’m all ears and open to any suggestions …and a big thanks in advance! 🙂

-I’D LOVE TO HEAR YOUR THOUGHTS ON THIS MAKEOVER AND MILK PAINT CRACKLE FINISHES.
+I’D LOVE TO HEAR YOUR THOUGHTS ON THIS MAKEOVER AND MILK PAINT CRACKLE FINISH.
 IF YOU HAVE ANY TIPS YOU’D LIKE SHARE OR HAVE ANY QUESTIONS, FEEL FREE TO CHIME IN… I ALWAYS LOVE HEARING FROM YOU!

 Happy painting have an inspiring day my friends!